Old-growth forests 101

 Why are old-growth forests important?

-When thinking about healthy forests, it’s not often we include dead, dying or diseased trees.
-But any forest manager will tell you that they’re an essential part of a healthy forest ecosystem, and a key characteristic of old-growth.
+When thinking about healthy forests, it’s not often we include dead and dying trees.
+But any enlightened forest manager will tell you that they’re an essential part of a healthy forest ecosystem, and a key characteristic of old-growth.

-Old-growth forests exist because they have not been subjected to a significant disturbance such as wildfire or clear-cutting for a century or more.
+Old-growth forests exist because they have not been subjected to a significant disturbance such as wildfire or clear-cutting for a century or more depending on the forest type.
 However, it’s not easy to pin down an age at which a forest becomes “old,” because depending on the climate, geography and soil, a forest’s composition and lifespan will vary drastically.

 So what makes old-growth forests unique?